The Only Packing List You Need Before Moving Abroad!

 WARM CLOTHES (Carry-On)

 If you’re on any long-haul flight that flies after dark, it is likely to be cold.
 Be sure to wear pants and a long sleeve shirt.
 I also recommend packing a few other things like a beanie, sweatshirt, and wool socks.
 I don’t have the best blood circulation either, so I bundled up in a warm comfy coat.

 The air we breathe on planes is a combination of fresh air and recycled cabin air.
 When you’re cruising at an altitude between 35k and 42k the air can get super dry.
 For the flight keep travel sized lotion, chapstick, face lotion, and a moisturizing mask in your handbag.
 The moisturizing mask isn’t a must-have, but a nice to have.

 Whether you are traveling or living in a new country, you may find yourself in a hostel or a cheap hotel.
 Bedding and towels may not be as clean as you want.
-Keeping a bath-sized travel towel, a twin flat sheet, and a pillow case maybe the smartest thing you can do for your health.
+Keeping a bath-size travel towel, a twin flat sheet, and a pillow case maybe the smartest thing you can do for your health.